Search

 Hydrogen’s Production of Energy

 After the hydrogen is produced, it is pumped into the onsite fuel cell or cell stack.
-Fuel cells break hydrogen into protons and electrons, with the latter creating electricity.7 At the end of the electrical circuit, the electrons reunite with the protons and mix with air to produce end products of water and heat.7 The fuel to energy efficiency of hydrogen fuel cells is around 60%, but could reach up to 90% with heat recovery systems.8 There are several types of fuel cells that differ in operating temperature, efficiency, and maximum power generation.9 Hydrogen fuel cell systems come in various sizes, ranging from a few kW up to several MW, making them viable for a large array of applications.9
+Fuel cells break hydrogen into protons and electrons, with the latter creating electricity.12 At the end of the electrical circuit, the electrons reunite with the protons and mix with air to produce end products of water and heat.13 The fuel-to-energy efficiency of hydrogen fuel cells is around 60%, but it could reach up to 90% with heat recovery systems.14 There are several types of fuel cells that differ in operating temperature, efficiency, and maximum power generation.15 Hydrogen fuel cell systems come in various sizes, ranging from a few kW up to several MW, making them viable for a large array of applications.16

 (Osman et al.,153-188)